SDraw/ml_mods_vrc/ml_abp/README.md

   * _LeftToesProximity
   * _RightToesProximity
   * _JawProximity
+  * Your own proximity target.
+For that your avatar parameter and game object in avatar hierarchy should have same name and start with `_ProximityTarget`.
 * Select player in quick menu.
 * Press `Toggle bones proximity` in UIExpansionKit quick menu.